Everyday Whole Grain Bread

 Prevent your screen from going dark as you follow along.

 1. Weigh your flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
-In a large bowl combine the water, sugar, yeast, and 2 cups of the white whole wheat flour.
+In a large bowl combine the water, sugar, yeast, and 2 cups of the golden wheat flour.
 Let the mixture rest for a few minutes, until bubbles form.
-Stir in the remaining 1 cup white whole wheat flour, the salt, and the oil.
+Stir in the remaining 1 cup golden wheat flour, the salt, and the oil.

 2. Stir in 2 cups of the all-purpose flour.
 Sprinkle an additional 1/2 cup flour over the sticky dough, mixing it in with a spatula or your hands.